Table of Contents

 Once there was a boy named Raju who always compared himself with others.
 He complained about his clothes, his toys, and even his school bag.
 He was never satisfied and always wanted more.

+When Raju returned home, he thanked his parents and felt peaceful.
 He learned that happiness does not come from having more, but from being thankful.

 Moral: Be happy and grateful for what you have.